SysCV/shift-detection-tta/docs/challenge.md

 You can find a reference implementation for an [AdaptiveDetector](shift_tta/models/detectors/adaptive_detector.py) class wrapping any object detector and an adapter, a [BaseAdapter](shift_tta/models/adapters/base_adapter.py) class and a reference implementation of a [mean-teacher adapter](shift_tta/models/adapters/mean_teacher_adapter_yolox.py) based on YOLOX.

+## Prize
+We will award the top three teams of each challenge with a certificate and a prize of 1000, 500, and 300 USD, respectively.
+The winners of each challenge will be invited to give a presentation at the workshop.
+Teams will be selected based on the performance of their methods on the test set.

+We will also award one team from each challenge with an Innovation Award.
+The Innovation Award is given to the team that proposes the most innovative method and/or insightful analysis.
+The winner will receive a certificate and an additional prize of 300 USD.

+**Please notice** that this challenge is part of the track **Challenge B - Continual Test-time Adaptation**, together with the challenge on "Continuous Test-time Adaptation for Semantic Segmentation".
+Since the challenge on "Continuous Test-time Adaptation for Object Detection" constitutes half of the track B, the prize should be considered half of what mentioned above.

 ## Instructions

 ### Train a model on the source domain